krthornton/grapher/README.md

 How to build executable:

-1. Run 'pyinstaller gui.py --hidden-import PyQt5.sip'
+1. Run 'pyinstaller gui.py --hidden-import PyQt5.sip --noconsole'

-2. This builds a dist\gui folder to distribute
+This builds a dist\gui folder to distribute

 How to prep dev environment: